Assam Accord

 According to the Assam Accord, the Government of India agreed to secure the international border against future infiltration by the "erection of physical barriers like walls, barbed wire fencing and other obstacles at appropriate places" and deploying a patrol by security forces on land and river routes all along the international Bangladesh-India border.
 To aid this effort, the Government also agreed to build a road near the border for the patrol and quicker deployment of Indian security forces, as well as maintain a mandatory birth and death list of citizens.
 All open police charges against the participants and the leaders of the Assam Movement, prior to and on the date of signing the Accord, were also withdrawn and closed.
 The families of those who died during the Assam Movement were given monetary compensation.
 The Government also agreed to open an oil refinery, reopen paper mills and establish educational institutions in the state.

 The accord brought an end to the Assam Movement and paved the way for the leaders of the agitation to form a political party and form a government in the state of Assam soon after.
 Though the accord brought an end to the agitation, some of the key clauses are yet to be implemented, which kept some of the issues festering.
 According to Sanjib Baruah – a professor of Political Studies, the task of identifying foreigners became politically difficult, affected vote banks, and attracted accusations of religious or ethnic discrimination.
 Hiteswar Saikia, a chief minister of Assam in early 1990s and senior Congress party leader, for example gave conflicting statements in his speeches.
-In the front of some crowds, he denied there were any foreigners; before other crowds, he said there were hundreds of thousands of illegal foreigners in Assam that need to be deported.
+In the front of some crowds, he denied there were any foreigners; before other crowds, he said there were hundreds of thousands of illegal foreigners in Assam that needed to be deported.
 In 1997, the state government completed a study and marked numerous names in its voter list with "d" meaning "disputed citizenship", with plans to block them from voting.
 Critics complained of disenfranchisement.
 The High Court of the state ascertained that the "d" is based on suspicion, not documentary evidence.
 All residents – citizens and foreigners – were allowed to vote in subsequent Assam elections.
-The supporters of the Assam Movement stated that the government has failed to implement the Assam Accord.
+The supporters of the Assam Movement stated that the government had failed to implement the Assam Accord.